johnjackoleary/Farkel/README.txt

 Run game.py to play the game.

-Uses classes of Dice and Player
+Uses classes of Dice and Player.